kgolder92/petraits/README.md

 ### Admin
 1. Admin will recieve a notification
-2. Complete the drawing and then upload drawing with original photo to gallery and send it to user with an attatchment to download
+2. Complete the drawing and then upload it with the original photo to gallery and send it to user with an attatchment to download

 # Installation
 1. Clone this repository from your terminal